-188.8.131.52 Membership.
-The Chair of the Faculty Council will consult with the Dean and, with the concurrence of the Faculty Council, appoint the Standing Committees of the Faculty as established by these Bylaws.
+22.214.171.124 Membership.
+The Chair of the Faculty Council will consult with the Dean and, with the concurrence of the members of the Faculty Council, appoint the Standing Committees of the Faculty as established by these Bylaws.
 Members of the Faculty, including elected members of the Faculty Council, are eligible for appointment to Standing Committees.
 Chairs and Vice Chairs of Standing Committees are appointed by the Chair of Faculty Council.

-126.96.36.199 Membership.
+18.104.22.168 Membership.
 The Admissions Committee will consist of 15 members, including a Chair and a Vice Chair.
-Membership shall be proportional to the distribution of faculty in the School of Dentistry’s departments.
+Membership shall be proportional to the distribution of Faculty in the School of Dentistry’s departments.
 The term of committee membership shall be two years.
 Committee members can be reappointed by the Faculty Chair for additional service beyond the required term of service.
-The Dean or his/her designate will serve as an ex-officio member.
+The Dean or his/her designee will serve as an ex-officio member.

 b.
-Recommend to the Faculty Council the selection of students for the Dentistry, Dental Hygiene and International Dentist Program curricula;
+Recommend to the Faculty Council the selection of Students for the Dentistry and International Dentist Program curricula;

 c.
 Maintain a continuous record of admissions policies and procedures, and recommend changes to the Faculty Council.

-a.
-Award undergraduate scholarships and honors, including competitive awards, according to the terms of the individual programs with the objective to recruit the best students, support students with hardship backgrounds, encourage the continuing students based on their contributions, financial needs, performance reports and recommendations from mentor faculties.
+184.108.40.206 Functions.
+Award undergraduate scholarships and honors, including competitive awards, according to the terms of the individual programs with the objective to recruit the best Students, support Students with hardship backgrounds, encourage the continuing Students based on their contributions, financial needs, performance reports and recommendations from mentor faculties.

 220.127.116.11 Membership.
-The committee on Academic Planning and Budget shall consist of at least six members with at least one member from each department in the school.
+The Committee on Academic Planning and Budget shall consist of at least six members with at least one member from each department in the School.
 All members will have voting privileges and will be at the rank of Associate level or higher.
-Members of the committee must have at least a 50% appointment.
-The Vice Chair of the School's Faculty Council and the Dean or his/her designate will serve as ex-officio members.
-If possible, the School of Dentistry representative to the Academic Senate Divisional Committee on Academic Planning and Budget shall be a member of this committee.
-This committee shall meet at least quarterly or more frequently as required.
+Members of the Committee must have at least a 50% appointment.
+The Vice Chair of the Faculty Council and the Dean or his/her designee will serve as ex-officio members.
+If possible, the School of Dentistry representative to the Academic Senate Divisional Committee on Academic Planning and Budget shall be a member of this Committee.
+This Committee shall meet at least quarterly or more frequently as required.

 a.
 Confer with and advise the Dean and administrative officers on academic planning, budgets, resource allocations, physical planning, and teaching environments affecting the School.